-Precision analog devices such as the ADT7311 require a well-filtered power source.
-If the ADT7311 is powered from a switching regulator, noise may be generated in the 50 kHz to 3 MHz range that may affect the temperature accuracy specification.
-To prevent this, it is recommended to connect an RC filter between the power supply and $V{\rm DD}.$ The value of components used should be carefully considered to ensure that the

-ADT7311 operates within specification.
-The RC filter should be mounted as far away as possible from the ADT7311 to ensure that the thermal mass is kept as low as possible.
-For additional information, contact Analog Devices.
+Precision analog devices such as the ADT7320 require a well-filtered power source.
+If the ADT7320 is powered from a switching regulator, noise may be generated above 50 kHz that may affect the temperature accuracy specifications.
+To prevent this, an RC filter should be used between the power supply and ADT7320 $V{\rm DD}$.
+The value of the components used should be carefully considered to ensure that the peak value of the supply noise is less than 1 mV.
+The RC filter should be mounted as far away as possible from the ADT7320 to ensure that the thermal mass is kept as low as possible.

-TEMPERATURE MONITORING
+TEMPERATURE MEASUREMENT